 Many people do not understand the difference between the two and use the terms interchangeably.
-In fact, there is a substantial difference between the two documents.
+There is a substantial difference between the two documents.
 The pivotal question is whether there has been family violence.

 Temporary Restraining Orders (TRO):

-The purpose of a Temporary Restraining Order is to restrain a party from doing something.
+A Temporary Restraining Order is to restrain a party from doing something.
 This could be as simple as restraining someone from making harassing phone calls or making threats toward a person.
-A Temporary Restraining Order is usually an attempt to preserve property and prevent one party from selling property or draining bank accounts.
+A Temporary Restraining Order attempts to preserve property and prevent one party from selling property or draining bank accounts.
 It can also serve as protection to a spouse from harassing and disparaging communication from one spouse to the other.
 Temporary Restraining Orders, unlike Protective Orders do not require a finding of family violence.
-As such, Temporary Restraining Orders, for the most part, are not out of the ordinary and actually occur frequently when filing for divorce.
-It does not carry any kind of criminal consequences.
-It prevents another party from doing something until Temporary Orders are entered in the case.
-If a Temporary Restraining Order is filed, a hearing for Temporary Orders must be set within fourteen days, at which time, the Court will make Temporary Orders regarding the use and possession of property and the possession, access, and support of any children involved in the case.
+Temporary Restraining Orders, mostly, are not out of the ordinary and actually occur frequently when filing for divorce.
+It carries no kind of criminal consequences.
+It prevents another party from doing something until Temporary Orders are entered.
+If a Temporary Restraining Order is filed, a hearing for Temporary Orders must be set within fourteen days, at which time, the Court will make Temporary Orders regarding the use and possession of property and the possession, access, and support of any children involved.
 At this hearing the Judge often makes the TRO a Temporary Mutual Injunction which applies to both parties during the pendency of divorce.

 Whether you need a Protective Order or a Temporary Restraining Order in your case, Anita Cutrer can assist you!
 Give our office a call and set up a free consultation.